Hear This All People And Give Ear – Hymn Lyric

 I’ll first incline mine ear;

-And then will with my song and harp,
+And then will with my and harp,

 My mystery declare.